MrHands/uttl-buildout/uttl/buildout/qmake/README.md

 # uttl.buildout.qmake

-Generates project files using QMake.
+Generates project files from Qt makefiles (`.pro`) using QMake.
 You must set the `vcvars` option if you intend to output project files for Visual Studio.

-Qt makefiles use the `.pro` extension.
+Note that the recipe does not check whether the input files for QMake have changed, only if the output artefact is missing.
+Buildout will not install the recipe again if the files used by the makefile have changed.
+QMake also tracks whether inputs have changed, so you can use the `always-install` option if you want to make sure that the generated project files are always up to date.

 ## Configuration